Skelmis/Hermes/notes.md

 no issues found instead of show blank table

 Add more tables for status stuff as well such as counters per vuln status n stuff

-### Project vuln viewer

-Have a next button to view the next vuln